- Let a private guide show you Mexico City's best sites in the historic center

 Day 5: Ek Balam Archaeological Site, Xcanche Cenote & Village Tour

-After this interesting visit, you will take your own bike (or a bike taxi; whichever you choose) for a 1.5-mile tour of Sacbé (White Road in Mayan) to get to the Xcanché cenote.
+After this interesting visit, you will take your own bike (or a bike taxi, whichever you choose) for a 1.5-mile tour of Sacbé (White Road in Mayan) to get to the Xcanché cenote.
 You'll also get to choose between various lunch options for some tasty regional food.
 Once in the cenote, there will be time to relax and take a refreshing swim.

-Next, you will head to the nearby village for a walking community tour, in which you will visit three homes to see the daily life of Mayan families.
+Next, you will head to the nearby village for a walking community tour, in which you will visit three homes to see the daily life of Maya families.
 Learn how to make tortillas by hand, see how hammocks are knitted, and join an embroidery workshop before returning to Valladolid for the evening.

-Day 9: Free Day in Tulum
+Day 8: Free Day in Tulum

 Enjoy a free day in Tulum!
 There are plenty of open-air yoga studios and beaches to explore (and beach clubs offering chairs, umbrellas, and cabanas), as well as watersports like snorkeling, scuba diving, and kite surfing available.

-You'll likely want to simply relax on the sand today but if you're anxious to see more of the area, your local specialist can offer suggestions or arrange a guided tour.
+You'll likely want to simply relax on the sand today, but if you're anxious to see more of the area, your local specialist can offer suggestions or arrange a guided tour.

-Day 10: Transfer to Cancún - Depart Mexico
+Day 10: Transfer to Cancún, Depart

 It's time to say goodbye to Mexico!
-At the designated time, you will be transferred to the airport in Cancun for your departure home.
-Have a safe flight home and come back soon!
+At the designated time, you will be transferred to the airport in Cancún for your departure home.
+Have a safe flight home, and come back soon!
 Hasta luego!